anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

 <center><img src="/img/wifi_streamer/win_playto.jpg"></center>

 I hope you enjoyed setup-ing your own wireless music streamer, also one more thing you can add this streaming service to startup boot sequence so you wouldn't need to connect to a display every time in order to manually execute the command in order to run this service.
+Special thanks to [Henner Zeller](https://github.com/hzeller) for making a resurrect version of the old [GMediaRender](http://gmrender.nongnu.org/) project and adding useful features.
 I will leave you with some useful links to make your music listening experience even more enjoyable.

 <h3>Useful Links:</h3>